The Manager's Remuneration

 3.5.2 Publishing Income

 The manager will expect to be paid commission calculated by reference to the gross income paid to the artist.
 There are few complications involved with publishing income as there are so few expenses.
 Some artists try to exclude from commission any performance income received by the writer direct from the PRS.
-The PRS accounts direct to the writer for the writer’s six twelfths share of any performance income and accounts separately to the publisher for the remaining six twelfths “publisher’s share”.
-The PRS rules are designed to protect the writer against over enthusiastic publishers but this has led to a belief on the part of some artists that they have an inalienable right to the “writer’s share” of performance income.
+The PRS accounts direct to the writer for the writer’s 50% (or six twelfths) share of any performance income and accounts separately to the publisher for the remaining 50% (or six twelfths) “publisher’s share”.
+It is within the writer’s absolute discretion to decide whether and how to split publishing income and the PRS rules are designed to protect the writer against over enthusiastic publishers but this has led to a belief on the part of some artists that they have an inalienable right to the “writer’s share” of performance income.
 Having received this direct into his or her bank account the idea that the artist then has to pay a percentage of this by way of management commission is morally repugnant to him or her.
 There is little justification for this argument and, logically, there is no reason why the writer’s share of performance income should not be commissionable in the same way as any other form of income.
 Most managers insist that they should be allowed to commission this income stream.

 3.5.3 Touring Income